gamseb/bookmarklets/README.md

 [wayback](wayback) - Opens the current page in the wayback machine

 Get all images - This bookmarklet extracts all images that contain external links on the current page and displays them in a new window.

+Check if twitter account is a troll - Checks if the twitter profile is legitimate or if it is a troll